Battered by currency swings, European firms unpick global production model

 "HOLY GRAIL"

-British online fashion retailer Asos, which has been hurt by the strong pound, said this month it had decided to start sourcing garments for the euro zone in euros and those for the United States in dollars.
+British online fashion retailer Asos (ASOS.L), which has been hurt by the strong pound, said this month it had decided to start sourcing garments for the euro zone in euros and those for the United States in dollars.

 "Our ultimate aim here is to capture the maximum natural hedge available to the business," said Asos Chief Operating Officer Nick Beighton.
 "Our panacea would be to match currency receipts, currency outflows, hold product in that currency and price in that currency."